• Skip to main content

 Unique places to stay after your elopement.

 Colorado is filled with cool places to stay during your elopement in the mountains.
 From a room at the Juniper Mountain House in Evergreen to a cabin like the Triangle Cabin in Jefferson to glamping at Piney River Ranch in Vail or a private hot spring cabin at Dutton Hot Springs.
 Colorado literally has a cool place to stay in every budget.
 You can backpack and camp in some of the most wild places in the world right here in the Colorado Rocky Mountains.
+Here is a list with links to some of the coolest places to stay in Colorado!

 You can marry yourselves in Colorado with no witnesses.
+Anyone of your friends or family can perform your ceremony.

 Colorado is the only state where you don’t need an officiant or witnesses to get married.
 There are a few other states that allow self solemnizing but they are more strict than Colorado.
 To learn how to get a marriage license go to the Denver Office of the Clerk and Recorder.